IrfaanNuMan/sem/use-cases/use-case-24.md

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the population of people, people living in cities, and people not living in cities in each region.*
+As an *Census advisor* I want *to produce a report on the population of people, people living in cities, and people not living in cities in each region.*

 ### Scope